 The Media Session Handler can modify the parameters of an existing Dynamic Policy Instance resource using either the HTTP PUT or PATCH methods, as appropriate to the desired update.
 The 5GMSd AF shall trigger the appropriate actions towards other Network Functions like PCF or NEF when all information is set.

-Editor's Note: It is not clear, what triggers the 5GMSd AF to start the PCF / NEF interactions.
+Editor's Note: It is not clear what triggers the 5GMSd AF to start the PCF / NEF interactions.

 The Media Session Handler can destroy a Dynamic Policy Instance resource using the HTTP DELETE method.
 As a result, the 5GMSd AF shall trigger the appropriate actions towards other Network Functions like PCF or NEF to remove the associated PCC rule.